kaixxx/noScribe/README.md

 - Your new language should be picked up automatically once you restart noScribe.
 You can also change your default language in the advanced settings (see above).

 ### MAC and LINUX support
-- I have designed noScribe with cross platform support in mind and tried to avoid using any windows-specific functions.
-But since I have no MAC or LINUX PC to develop and test on, I cannot go further with the implementation.
-- If you have some experience developing software on MAC or LINUX, **I would really appreciate your help in making this app accessible on other platforms.**
-- The first task would be to compile whisper.cpp for MAC/LINUX.
-For MAC, see the [instructions here](https://www.daginge.com/blog/running-whisper-on-an-m1-mac-to-transcribe-audio-data-locally).
+- noScribe has been ported to macOS by [gernophil](https://github.com/gernophil): (https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.3%2FmacOS) (alpha version, Apple silicon M1/M2 only)
+- A version for LINUX is in preparation.
-- If you make any changes to the code of noScribe.py, try not to break compatibility with windows.
+- If you make any changes to the code of noScribe.py, try not to break compatibility with other platforms.
 I would like to keep one single codebase for all platforms.